kionay/miscellaneous/README.md

 Uses PRAW to, periodically, check a given user's recent submissions for an AMA.

 For when you can just never seem to catch your favorite person's rare AMA.

+## discord notify

+Uses the 'rewrite' branch of the discord.py library.
+Uses the most recent aiohttp, discord might complain about this, but ignore that warning.

+Hosts a small python web server (aiohttp) and, upon a request to localhost on port 8082, will update the discord channel via a webhook.
+For example, to have the webhook/bot communicate "Hello World" you would do a GET request to http://localhost:8082/Hello%20World.